Welcome to Valley Animal Hospital

 If you are looking for the veterinarian that truly goes above and beyond in the care and concern for patients, then Valley Animal Hospital, your animal hospital in Clifton, is the only choice for you and your pet.

-The Clifton veterinarians at Valley Animal Hospital are Dr. Bruce Henderson and Dr. Elizabeth Kozakiewicz.
+Dr. Bruce Henderson is the Hospital Director and Owner of Valley Animal Hospital in Clifton, New Jersey.
 Dr. Henderson graduated from the Purdue College of Veterinary Medicine in 1986.
 He is particularly interested in internal medicine, knee surgeries and geriatric medicine including rehabilitation.
-He has always been devoted to animals as evidenced by the 2 German Shepherds, 8 cats and 2 birds that ‘own’ the home he shares with wife Laurie.
-Dr. Kozakiewicz graduated from Ross University School of Veterinary Medicine in 2011 and joined our practice in 2013.
-Her interests include surgery, internal medicine, oncology, acupuncture and preventative medicine.
-The ‘owners’ of her home include a Chihuahua and three cats.
-“Above and beyond’ is indeed our motto and it is true we will do whatever we can to ensure our clients are happy and our patients lead healthy lives.
+He has always been devoted to animals as evidenced by the 2 German Shepherds, 8 cats and 1 bird that ‘own’ the home he shares with wife Laurie.
+“Above and beyond” is indeed our motto and it is true we will do whatever we can to ensure our clients are happy and our patients lead healthy lives.
 We provide a high level of care to our patients in Montclair, Nutley, Clifton, and the surrounding areas, using advanced diagnostics and techniques not found in most animal hospitals.
 Most importantly, we are firm believers in pet wellness and offer all the necessary wellness services!

 A yearly examination for younger pets is the first step in ensuring a happy and healthy companion.
 Senior pets should be seen every six months.
 During these exams we perform a thorough physical, check the teeth and mouth, give any necessary vaccinations and talk with you about your pet’s diet, exercise and general environment.